Expanding Access to Healthcare & Investing in Public Health

 The Governor has defended Pennsylvanians’ freedoms while in office.

-Joined the Reproductive Freedom Alliance with Governors from 20 other states to safeguard the freedom to choose and improve abortion and reproductive health access.
+Joined the Reproductive Freedom Alliance with governors from 20 states to safeguard the freedom to choose and improve abortion and reproductive health access.

 Launched a Commonwealth website to provide resources for patients seeking abortion care in Pennsylvania in the wake of right-wing judicial attacks on abortion.